anaselmi/Puzzler/README.md

 + Savegames
 + ...

-### Screenshots
+#### Screenshots
 ![March 18, 2018](https://i.imgur.com/Erd8ZA5.png?1)

-### Worldbuilding
+#### Worldbuilding
-*All who tried have failed.
-The Puzzler, more myth than memory, still eludes all who follow her footsteps.*
+*The Puzzler, more myth than memory, still eludes all who trace her footsteps.*

+*The wars we've waged.*

+*The nations we've destroyed.*

+*The holies we've profaned.*

+*For us, there is no redemption.
+There are some things even she can't do.*

+*Even as the wisest among us say her departure is final, we search.
+They search.*

+*We ruin the books we once read, for now they only lie.*

+*We burn the maps we once trusted, for now they only lead us astray.*

+*And now we shut our eyes even to the stars themselves.*

+*But if the effort was futile, then what do we have?*

+*There is nothing we wouldn't do.
+Nothing we haven't already done.*

+*And so we sin.*

+*And we all do, for how could we not.
+This world was not made for the weak.*

+*We made it that way.*

+*I know she's not coming back.
+I think we all do.*

 *Even the Gods have abandoned hope, even the Gods chase her yet.*

 More to come soon

-### Design Documents
+#### Design Documents
-Mechanically, the game is very much in flux.
+Mechanically, the game is still very much in flux.

 Since Puzzler is less about making a game and more about learning how to program,